-Communist Party of India (CPI) leader and former MLA Manish Kunjam, who was rushed by the Chhattisgarh government to deliver medicines for abducted Sukma Collector and District Magistrate Alex Paul Menon, today said the official was safe and in good health.
+Yesterday, Communist Party of India (CPI) leader and former MLA Manish Kunjam, who was rushed by the Chhattisgarh government to deliver medicines for Menon, had said that the official was safe and in good health.

-Speaking to reporters after his return to Sukma this morning, Kunjam said he had gone for two tasks: to deliver the medicines for Menon, who is said to be a patient of asthma, and to enquire about his health.
+Speaking to reporters after his return to Sukma yesterday, Kunjam said he had gone for two tasks: to deliver the medicines for Menon, who is said to be a patient of asthma, and to enquire about his health.

 "I have carried out both these tasks," he said, but, despite persistent queries, declined to say whether he had actually met Menon.

 The Chhattisgarh government has named former Chief Secretaries Nirmala Buch of Madhya Pradesh and S K Mishra of Chhattisgarh as its mediators for talks with the negotiators nominated by the Maoists.

-The others named by the Maoists are B D Sharma, a former Collector of the undivided Bastar district and an expert on tribal issues, and Kunjam, a former MLA from Konta district.
+The others named by the Maoists are B D Sharma, a former Collector of the undivided Bastar district and an expert on tribal issues, and Kunjam, the former MLA from Konta district.